privacybydesign/irma-backend-packages/js/README.md

 ##### `getSessionResult(sessionToken)`
 This method fetches the session result object.
 The parameter `sessionToken` concerns the token as being returned by `startSession`.
-It returns a promise with on resolve the session result object.
+It returns a promise which on resolve gives the session result object.
 When the result is not available yet, the promise is rejected.

 ##### `getSessionResultJwt(sessionToken)`